-St. Petersburg is the 5th most populous city in Florida with a population of approximately 257,000 residents.
+St. Petersburg is the 5th most populous city in Florida, with a population of approximately 257,000 residents.
 Locally referred to as the “Sunshine City,” it experiences sunshine throughout the year.
 The majority of the people are attracted to St. Petersburg because of the quality healthcare and affordable housing.
-The city has a lot to offer both to its visitor and residents including all year round festivals and events.
-Although it is popular among the retirees, St. Petersburg also features a vibrant nightlife option.
+The city has a lot to offer to its visitor and residents, including all-year-round festivals and events.
+Although it is popular among retirees, St. Petersburg also features a vibrant nightlife option.
 Housing is considerably affordable, with a two-bedroom house going for $145,100.

 9. Fort Lauderdale

 Fort Lauderdale is approximately 28 miles north of Miami.
 It has a population of approximately 180,000 residents and is the County Seat of Broward County.
 Fort Lauderdale is a popular tourist destination, with the Greater Fort Lauderdale Area receiving over 12 million visitors in 2012.
 One of the major reasons people love living in this city is job opportunities.
 While the cost of living may be high, the unemployment rate is only 3.5%.
-Apart from employment opportunities, the city has a number of recreational activities for the residents including entertainment and nightlife.
+Apart from employment opportunities, the city has many recreational activities for the residents, including entertainment and nightlife.

 Tampa is a city in Hillsborough County, on the west coast of Florida.
-The city has a population of approximately 335,000 residents while the metropolitan area has a population of about 3 million residents.
-Although Tampa has a slightly higher crime rate compared to other places in Florida, the city is generally considered ideal for families.
-It has numerous schools, better healthcare, and a number of Fortune 1000 companies.
+The city has approximately 335,000 residents, while the metropolitan area has about 3 million residents.
+Although Tampa has a slightly higher crime rate than other places in Florida, the city is generally considered ideal for families.
+It has numerous schools, better healthcare, and many Fortune 1000 companies.
 Tampa has the highest job growth in Florida.
 The average cost of owning a home in the city is $160,000.

 7. Clearwater Beach

-Clearwater Beach is an area in Pinellas County on the west central coast of Florida.
+Clearwater Beach is an area in Pinellas County on the west-central coast of Florida.
 It is part of the city of Clearwater and includes a resort and residential areas.
 Clearwater Beach is known for the impeccable beaches and clear water.
 The beaches stretch over 2.5 miles along the Gulf of Mexico.
-Besides the beaches, the area has an inviting small-town atmosphere which is an attraction to many.
-In 2019, Clearwater Beach was named the best beach and the 6th best beach in the world.
+Besides the beaches, the area has an inviting small-town atmosphere, which is an attraction to many.
+In 2019, Clearwater Beach named the best beach and the 6th best beach in the world.
 The region also offers recreational activities such as boat tours, shopping, and miniature golf.

-According to the US News & World Report, Sarasota is the 14th best place to live in America and the highest ranked city in Florida.
-The city is located on the southern end of the Tampa Bay Area on the western coast of Florida.
-Sarasota is known for several things including resorts, beaches, cultural, and environmental amenities.
+According to the US News & World Report, Sarasota is the 14th best place to live in America and the highest-ranked city in Florida.
+The city is located on the southern end of the Tampa Bay Area on Florida's western coast.
+Sarasota is known for several things, including resorts, beaches, cultural and environmental amenities.
 Its sandy beaches are often ranked among the best in the country.
 The art scenes are always complete with museums, theater companies, orchestras, and opera.
 The city has park reserves everywhere.
 Despite having plenty to offer, the property costs in Sarasota have managed to remain low.

 5. Palm Beach

-Palm Beach is the third best place to live in Florida according to AreaVibes.
+Palm Beach is the third best place to live in Florida, according to AreaVibes.
 This small town in Palm Beach County has a population of about 8,500 residents.
-It is located in the north of Miami and separated from the West Palm Beach and Lake Worth by the Intracoastal Waterway.
-Apart from the beachfront mansions, people are attracted to Palm Beach by the low crime rate which is 54% below Florida’s average.
-The town is also in close proximity to several amenities such as schools and hospitals.
+It is located in the north of Miami and separated from West Palm Beach and Lake Worth by the Intracoastal Waterway.
+Apart from the beachfront mansions, people are attracted to Palm Beach by the low crime rate, which is 54% below Florida’s average.
+The town is also close to several amenities such as schools and hospitals.
 However, the cost of living is about 80% higher than the rest of Florida.